 - Finding out from a medical provider if their medication and heat do not mix

 Realizing that the heat and the environment are hazards can help you keep your employees safe.
-This is accomplished by knowing the hazards, taking steps to prevent hazards and educating your employees.
+This is accomplished by knowing the hazards, taking steps to prevent illness or injury, and educating your employees.
 Make prevention a priority, and you will see decreased injuries and accidents as a result of the heat and humidity.